trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace/part-1.md

 lastUpdated: 2 November 2023
 ---

-To start working with the application, you will create a Taqueria project and use it to deploy an FA2 contract.
+To start working with the application, you create a Taqueria project and use it to deploy an FA2 contract.
 Then you set up a web application to mint NFTs by calling the contract's mint endpoint and uploading an image and metadata to IPFS.

 Before you begin, make sure that you have installed the tools in the [Prerequisites](../build-an-nft-marketplace#prerequisites) section.

 ## Creating a Taqueria project

-Taqueria manages the project structure and keeps it up to date, such as updating the frontend application when you deploy a new smart contract.
+Taqueria manages the project structure and keeps it up to date.
+For example, when you deploy a new smart contract, Taqueria automatically updates the web app to send transactions to that new smart contract.
 Follow these steps to set up a Taqueria project:

 1. On the command-line terminal, run these commands to set up a Taqueria project and install the LIGO and Taquito plugins: